Zeeshan211/sovereign-ops-private_sheet/SOVEREIGN_STATE.md

 13. Verify-after-deploy protocol — wait 90 sec + hit /api/X?bust=N in incognito + confirm shape BEFORE moving to next file
 14. Full file rewrites only — NO surgical edits, ever, regardless of how small the change
 15. One file per turn going forward — no more multi-file marathons
-16. **NEW: Read existing target file BEFORE writing any new file that depends on it (HTML before JS, JS before HTML changes, etc.)**
+16. Read existing target file BEFORE writing any new file that depends on it (HTML before JS, JS before HTML changes, etc.)
-17. **NEW: When stuck on a render bug, ship instrumented version with console.log checkpoints BEFORE attempting another rewrite.
-Truth from runtime > guesses from reading code.**
+17. When stuck on a render bug, ship instrumented version with console.log checkpoints BEFORE attempting another rewrite.
+Truth from runtime > guesses from reading code.
+18. **NEW: Delivery Order Rule** — every ship leads with SHIP IT baby steps at the TOP of the response, then 7-LAYER AUDIT, then full code, then deferred-scope notes.
+Operator acts immediately on ship instructions; audit + code are reference material below.
+URLs in baby steps must be verified via glean_document_reader before sending.

 ---